-Bus companies travelling in Europe are more popular these days.
+Bus companies connecting Europe are more popular these days.
 You can find very cheap options.

 Search for a bus going to Ghent.
-Or search on “Brussels” or “Antwerp” (for more options) and take a train to Ghent from a neighbouring city.
+Or search for “Brussels” or “Antwerp” (for more options) and then add a train to Ghent from a neighbouring city.

 Both Brussels & Antwerp are only 1 hour away from Ghent by train, and there is many connections.
 No need to book in advance, just get your ticket at the train station.

 This is probably the most eco-friendly option for travelling long distances.
-A train journey often takes as long as travelling by plane, so that’s no excuse anymore.
+A train journey often takes as long as travelling by plane, so that’s not an excuse anymore.

 These days, the network and prices are getting better.
 Especially if you book in advance, you can make a very good deal!

 Trainline gives a good overview of schedules and prices for travelling in Europe.
 A good thing is that you can choose your train according to the timing, the amount of transfers or the price.
 If you’re flexible in time, you can make a good price.

 Also Omio is a good website.
 It usually finds good connections for low prices.

 For research of local trains, go to the Belgian Railway website.